Richard Quest Defends Lai Mohammed’s Jollof Rice Comment - Nigeria Today

 Richard Quest Defends Lai Mohammed’s Jollof Rice Comment

 CNN reporter, Richard Quest has come out to defend Nigeria’s minister of information and culture.
-He says Lai Mohammed, misunderstood his question on Jollof Rice.
+Based on report, He says Lai Mohammed, misunderstood his question on Jollof Rice.
 Richard says Mohammed thought he asked which country first created jollof rice.
 Lai responded Senegal and this sparked was on twitter.
-Source: CNN

-The post Richard Quest Defends Lai Mohammed’s Jollof Rice Comment appeared first on INFORMATION NIGERIA.
+The post Richard Quest Defends Lai Mohammed’s Jollof Rice Comment appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG